voxelize/voxelize/docs/docs/tutorials/basics/8-initialize-the-world.md

 ![](../assets/empty-sky.png)

-Now that we have chunk materials loaded and the world initialized, we are ready to **implement the player controller**.

 :::info
 Note that `network.sync` and `network.flush` are being called immediately within the animate function.
 This ensures that the `world` can receive the `INIT` packet to run `world.initialize()`.
 :::